Take part as a student

 4. You must refrain from disclosing the nature of the tasks or how you solved them until the conclusion of the Bebras Challenge fortnight.

-Did you know the UK Bebras Challenge is run by the Raspberry Pi Foundation?
+The Raspberry Pi Foundation runs the UK Bebras Challenge.
 Discover free teaching resources, tools, and expert support for computing education at raspberrypi.org.